 Here comes the question.
 But how do I create IaC?
 A good start is to choose which tool will help you with your current challenges.
 Like AWS cloud formations, Teraform, Ansible, Pulumi, and some others in the market.
 Another thing that you must take into consideration is security.
 Gartner says that by 2023, 99% of cloud security breaches will be due to customers configurations failures.

-And by 2024, we will see many organisations implementing security solutions for cloud security posture management to reduce the number of configurations failures.
+And by 2024, we will see many organizations implementing security solutions for cloud security posture management to reduce the number of configurations failures.
 In other words, it is important to address security from the beginning and all the way through to productions, in order to reduce the chance of misconfigurations and compromising your cloud infrastructure.
 It's important to not stray away from frameworks such as AWS Well-Architected Framework and Microsoft Azure Well-Architected Framework.
-These models guide you on how to create safe environments and to follow the best practise.
+These models guide you on how to create safe environments and to follow the best practice.
 Human error, is a common cause for configurations issues.
 This is especially true when you are in a hurry to create new environments due to business demands resulting in major security issues.
 So, what is the secret, to avoid security issues?
 Build it in right from the start, so there are no losses in the future.

 Three Tips to Integrate Security and IaC

-Here are the three tips to bring security compliance and the best practise to IaC pipeline.
-First, instal a security plug in your integrated development environment.
+Here are the three tips to bring security compliance and the best practice to IaC pipeline.
+First, install a security plug in your integrated development environment.
 It seems obvious, but a lot of people miss a chance to introduce security early in development because they don't have one of these features which allows the DevOps teams to identify and fix problems in the IDE without needing others.

 The second tip is to implement a template scanner using the APIs in your security posture management tool.
 The scanner will help you identify problems in configuration flaws before creating new production environments.